 - Simplicity – this is an ‘off-the-shelf’ solution for generating staking rewards with minimal requirements for getting started

-- Speed-to-market – customers can delegate and earn yield as soon as possible, allowing them to get started staking rapidly
+- Speed-to-market – customers can delegate and earn rewards as soon as possible, allowing them to get started staking rapidly

-- Low overheads – Blockdaemon offers reliable staking yield through our public validator offerings – with minimal overheads for the customer
+- Low overheads – Blockdaemon offers reliable staking rewards through our public validator offerings – with minimal overheads for the customer

 Public Delegation Cons